-This is the first of our “Back to Basics” series, where we will attempt to break down the jargon and demystify some of the many aspects of an effective data strategy.
+This is the first of our “Back to the Basics” series, where we will attempt to break down the jargon and demystify some of the many aspects of an effective data strategy.
 As anyone in the ad tech industry knows, there are as many acronyms and special terms as you can count.
 Our goal is to cut through the clutter and clarify what exactly all these words mean.
 Today we are focusing on First Party Data.
-What is First Party Data, and why do you want to capture or use it?

 However, what even is data?
 How do you collect data?
 And, more importantly, what can you actually do with data?
 Before we can answer any of these questions, we must first unpack the three different data types available to businesses, which are: 1st party data, 2nd party data, and 3rd party data.

 Let’s discuss the first type of data: First Party Data.